Semi-Classical Localisation Properties of Quantum Oscillators on a Noncommutative Configuration Space: Phase-space interpretation of the non-exchangeability of the limits

 As a consequence, when one computes mean values of integrable phase-space functions $F(x_1,x_2,y_1,y_2)$ with respect to the pseudo distribution $R^{\hbar,\theta}_{r_0}(r)$ and takes the limit $\hbar \rightarrow 0$, the result always vanishes unless the integrated functions $F(x_1,x_2,y_1,y_2)$ do not depend on $(x_1,x_2)$.
-Then, by removal of quantum ($(q,p)$) non-commutativity, a meaningful theory on non-commutative configuration-space is only possible if one-considers mean values of observables that correspond to functions of the form $F(y_1,y_2)$.
-Indeed, their mean values are calculated by means of the reduced marginal pseudo distribution that results from integrating $R^{\hbar,\theta}_{r_0}(r)$ over $x_1,x_2$.
+Then, by removal of quantum $(q,p)$ noncommutativity, a meaningful theory on noncommutative configuration-space is only possible if one-considers mean values of observables that correspond to functions of the form $F(y_1,y_2)$.
+Indeed, their mean values are calculated by means of the reduced marginal distribution that results from integrating $R^{\hbar,\theta}_{r_0}(r)$ over $x_1,x_2$.
 This yields

 where